First-Order Context-Specific Likelihood Weighting in Hybrid Probabilistic Logic Programs: : A Representation Language for Hybrid Relational Models

 For example, all clauses shown in Section \ref{section: syntax} are already of this form, and the program in Example \ref{example: DC example with CR} is a \dcplus program.
 The reason why logical variables $\mathtt{V_i}$, in the above-stated form (Condition \ref{enum item: conditional on variables}), are not allowed to appear in RV terms is that the existence of RVs is not uncertain in \dcplus programs.
 This is not the case in the following program:

 Here, the first clause models the identity of loans as a Poisson distribution with a mean of $10$.
 Thus, $\mathtt{loan\_id}$ can be any natural number starting with $0$, and the existence of the statuses of loans, say $\mathtt{status(12)}$, is uncertain.
-We disallow writing such open-universe models in the \dcplus framework because identifying RVs in such models requires complicated dynamic analysis of programs.
+We disallow writing such open-universe models in the \dcplus framework because identifying RVs in such models may require analyzing the programs dynamically.
+It is not clear how to exploit CSIs in such a case.
 For closed-universes, they can be identified using simple static analysis, which we describe next.

 \begin{definition} Let $\mathbb{P}$ be a \dcplus program.
 An RV set of the program, denoted $rv(\mathbb{P})$, is the set of definite clauses obtained by transforming each clause $\mathtt{A_0 \sim D \leftarrow A_1, \dots, A_n} \in \mathbb{P}$ as follows: \begin{enumerate} \item Let $\mathtt{Body}$ be the empty set. \item For each atom $\mathtt{A_i (i>0)}$ of the form $\mathtt{q(t_1, \dots, t_k)\cong V}$, an atom $\mathtt{rv(q(t_1, \dots, t_k))}$ is added to $\mathtt{Body}$. \item A clause $\mathtt{rv(A_0) \leftarrow Body}$ is added to $rv(\mathbb{P})$. \end{enumerate} \end{definition} Notice that we ignore comparison atoms while constructing the RV set since they do not contain RV terms.
 They only deal with the values of RVs. \begin{example} The RV set for the program in Example \ref{example: DC example with CR} is: { } \end{example}